| The fundamental purpose of higher education, it

 culture a Dorothy Day sprang up among us, as well as this great university with hundreds more like it across the country,

+and they are all populated with committed faculty and eager young people.
 Our modern day culture is often inclined towards sentiment but conventional sentimentality is the enemy

 of true compassion.
 It is one thing to say, "How unfortunate!" and quite another to ask, "What can I do?".
 And "What can I

+do?" is what our lives should be all about.
 The world is a far different place than when I came to it in 1940.
 There are infinitely more people

 with a far less certain future.
 It is a world gone mad from the multiple self-inflected wounds of poverty and greed, environmental